sweattep/modern_quotes/README.md

 >I'd rather be the owner than be owned

+>I cannot fix a man and raise a son

 >You get on my nerves, curse you with proverbs

 >Strong typing is a bad choice for loosely coupled distributed systems.
 The moment you need to change anything, the type signature changes